 - Winston Churchill tells wife Clementine Churchill of his undying love (1935)

-- John Keats tells next door neighbour Fanny Brawne he can not live without her (1819)
+- John Keats tells next door neighbor Fanny Brawne he can not live without her (1819)

 - Ernest Hemingway professes his love to Marlene Dietrich (1951)

 - Napoleon Bonaparte sends his love to Josephine de Beauharnais (1796)

 - Richard Burton tells Elizabeth Taylor of her beauty (1964)

 - King Henry VIII expresses his love for Anne Boleyn (1527)

 - Beethoven pens his love for his 'Immortal Beloved' whose true identity remains a mystery (1812)

 - Gerald Ford reminds wife, Betty Ford of his and their family's love for her, shortly after she was diagnosed with breast cancer (1974)

 - Jimi Hendrix tells his "little girl" to spread her wings (date unknown)

 WATCH: 10 Things You Didn't Know About Johnny Cash